 If you’re applying to Oxford because you didn’t get the letter from Hogwarts, and you’re looking for the Harry Potter experience, then St Hilda’s isn’t for you.

 Although St Hilda’s is steeped in history and not short of its own traditions, it does not have the same cloisters, huge chapel, and perfectly manicured quads as some of the other colleges.
 It is a beautiful site, but it stands out from the typical imposing and grand buildings you become accustomed to at Oxford.

 If ‘that’ age-old Oxford college experience is what you’re desperate for, then St Hilda’s perhaps isn’t the college for you!
 Although our facilities are beautiful, such as the dining hall and library, the grandness of our college is on a somewhat smaller, but more intimate scale, compared to other Oxford colleges.

 St Hilda’s is a wonderful college, different to many of the other Oxford colleges, and filling its own unique niche.
 I would recommend applying to St Hilda’s College for its:

 - Amazing history – something you really do feel proud of when studying there.

 - Friendly and sociable atmosphere – there is always someone around to talk to, and so many events to enjoy.

-However, if that stereotypical Oxford experience is what you're searching for, then perhaps this isn't the college for you.
-Although every Oxford experience has that element of mysticism, St Hilda's is a lot more down to earth than other colleges, so bear that in mind when applying.
+However, although every Oxford experience has that element of mysticism, St Hilda’s is a lot more down to earth than other colleges, so bear that in mind when applying.